 While your loan may cover some accommodation costs, it might not cover everything, especially if your bills aren’t included in your rent.

-Being aware of this, at Stockton Students, we offer all-inclusive bills, so you don’t have to worry about paying for utilities on top of your rent.
+Being aware of this, at Stockton Students, we offer all-inclusive bills for student housing in Ormskirk and Liverpool, so you don’t have to worry about paying for utilities on top of your rent.
 This makes managing your finances easier and more predictable.